 Step 1: Speak to someone experienced at the club.
-We’ve all been there so chances are we can give some advice on what (and what not) to do.
+We’ve all been there, buying our first bow, so chances are we can give some advice on what (and what not) to do.
+You dont need to buy everything NOW.
 We can also give you a list of items that are good to have now and others than can wait another couple of months before you’ll need them.

 Step 2: Browse!
 Browse!
 Browse!
 There are no major archery shops in Scotland although smaller supplier Redfrog are in Ayrshire.
 However, here the Internet is your friend.
 Write up a shopping list, visit some of the sites listed below, compare prices and write down anything that is unclear.
 Here is a recurve checklist listing everything you need (or is more optional early on) for a recurve bow with component descriptions here.
 Also included are a few examples of kit you might find interesting but do your own research.
 Archery kit is a VERY personal thing.

 Step 3: Speak to someone again to review your list and clarify any questions you have.
+Quality and price are things to be considered.
+Not everything good is expensive, not everything expensive is good … and cheap can be a false economy.
 Honestly, getting things wrong in archery can be eye wateringly expensive or frustrating.
+So ASK!

 Here are a few of the archery suppliers many of our members use …